-Evaluating the shelter capacity of land to protect growing human activity without sacrificing their quality or source of life
+Evaluating the capacity of land to shelter growing human activity without sacrificing their quality and source of life

 Search This Blog